 What is Wuxia?

-Wǔxiá which literally means martial hero in Chinese, is the name given to the thousand year old literary tradition that encompasses Chinese martial arts, philosophy, virtue, history, romance, poetry and legends.
+Wǔxiá is the name given to the thousand year old literary tradition that encompasses Chinese martial arts, philosophy, virtue, history, romance, poetry and legends.

-While stylized and fantastic feats in unique Kung Fu combat is a major component of this genre, as symbolized by the word Wu (martial), it is grounded by the word Xia (knight errant-hero) which speaks to the aspiration of the genre toward virtue and compassion exemplified by those who live by this tradition.
+Stylized and fantastic Kung Fu combat is a major component of this genre.
+It is symbolized by the word Wu (martial) and is grounded by the word Xia (knight errant-hero).
+Wǔxiá speaks to the aspiration of the genre toward virtue and compassion exemplified by those who live by this tradition.